Welcome from the Chair

 Our department is one of the oldest, and one of the best in the country.
 We consistently rank among the very top undergraduate and graduate programs in the field.

-Throughout the past 40+ years, Duke BME faculty have pioneered new areas of biomedical engineering research, taken leadership of major societies, and authored some of the leading textbooks in the field.
+Throughout the past 40-plus years, Duke BME faculty have pioneered new areas of biomedical engineering research, taken leadership of major societies, and authored some of the leading textbooks in the field.

 Our graduates have achieved distinction through major awards such as the Rhodes, Fulbright and Marshall Scholarships and National Science Foundations fellowships.
 These graduates have become leaders in academia and in the biomedical engineering industry.